Whip

+History

 Use

 Whips are generally used on animals to provide directional guidance or to encourage movement.
 Some whips are designed to control animals by imparting discomfort by tapping or pain by a full-force strike that produces pain compliance.
 Some whips provide guidance by the use of sound, such as cracking of a bullwhip.
 Other uses of whips are to provide a visual directional cue by extending the reach and visibility of the human arm.

 In modern times, the pain stimulus is still used in some animal training, and is permitted in many fields, including most equestrianism disciplines, some of which mandate carrying a whip.
 The whip can be a vital tool to back up riding aids when applied correctly, particularly when initial commands are ignored.
 However, many competition governing bodies limit the use of whips, and severe penalties may be in place for over-use of the whip, including disqualification and fines.
 Improper overuse of whips may be considered animal cruelty in some jurisdictions.

 Whip use by sound never or rarely strikes the animal; instead, a long, flexible whip is cracked to produce a very sharp, loud sound.
 This usage also functions as a form of operant conditioning: most animals will flinch away from the sound instinctively, making it effective for driving sled dogs, livestock and teams of harnessed animals like oxen and mules.
 The sound is loud enough to affect multiple animals at once, making whip-cracking more efficient under some circumstances.
 This technique can be used as part of an escalation response, with sound being used first prior to a pain stimulus being applied, again as part of operant conditioning.

 Whips used without painful stimulus, as an extension of the human hand or arm, are a visual command, or to tap an animal, or to exert pressure.
 Such use may be related to operant conditioning where the subject is conditioned to associate the whip with irritation, discomfort or pain, but in other cases, a whip can be used as a simple tool to provide a cue connected to positive reinforcement for compliant behavior.
 In the light of modern attitudes towards the potential for cruelty in whips, other names have gained currency among practitioners such as whips called a "wand" or a "stick," calling the lash a "string" or a "popper".